Keeper Security Surpasses Four Million Paid Users Amid Rising Demand For Cybersecurity And Identity Protection

 Expanding Adoption of Privileged Access Management and Identity Security

-With over three million enterprise users and one million paid consumer customers, Keeper's platform is widely recognized for delivering robust password, secrets and privileged access management to organizations of all sizes.
-The company's continued investment in security innovation has driven adoption across regulated industries, global enterprises and public sector organizations.
+With over three million enterprise users and one million paid consumer customers, Keeper's platform is widely recognised for delivering robust password, secrets and privileged access management to organisations of all sizes.
+The company's continued investment in security innovation has driven adoption across regulated industries, global enterprises and public sector organisations.

 Recent enhancements to Keeper's platform include:

-"Reaching four million paid users is a significant achievement, reflecting the trust organizations of all sizes place in our ability to protect their most valuable digital assets," said Darren Guccione, CEO and Co-founder of Keeper Security.
-"This milestone highlights our ongoing commitment to innovation, ensuring businesses can navigate an increasingly complex threat landscape with confidence.
-We remain focused on empowering organizations to secure their privileged accounts and sensitive data with scalable, zero-trust solutions that keep them ahead of evolving cyber risks."
+“Reaching four million paid users is a significant achievement, reflecting the trust organisations of all sizes place in our ability to protect their most valuable digital assets,” said Darren Guccione, CEO and Co-founder of Keeper Security.“This milestone highlights our ongoing commitment to innovation, ensuring businesses can navigate an increasingly complex threat landscape with confidence.
+We remain focused on empowering organisations to secure their privileged accounts and sensitive data with scalable, zero-trust solutions that keep them ahead of evolving cyber risks.”

 Industry Recognition and Leadership

-Keeper's continued growth has been widely recognized by cybersecurity analysts and industry experts.
-In 2024, Keeper was named a Value Leader in the EMA Radar for Privileged Access Management and recognized as a Leader in the GigaOm Radar for Password Management .
+Keeper's continued growth has been widely recognised by cybersecurity analysts and industry experts.
+In 2024, Keeper was named a Value Leader in the EMA Radar for Privileged Access Management and recognised as a Leader in the GigaOm Radar for Password Management.
 Keeper also earned accolades as the Best Business Password Manager from U.S. News & World Report and was lauded as the Most Security-Minded by PCWorld and the Best Password Manager for Security by Tom's Guide.
 Additionally, G2 ranks Keeper as a Leader across multiple categories, including Enterprise, Mid-Market and Small Business solutions.

 Driving the Future of Cybersecurity